gzhytar/spendsentinel/docs/monetization-strategy.md

 #### Settings/About Context
 ```
-"InnerBalance is built by a small team passionate about trauma-informed
+"SpendSentinel is built by a small team passionate about trauma-informed
 financial wellness.
 We believe everyone deserves access to compassionate
 financial support tools.
 Your contributions help us keep the core features
 free while developing new ways to support your healing journey."